Day-2 Operations

 Config-as-code hot reload

-If you run with PROVISIONING_CONFIG_PATH set, orgs, agents, webhooks, and contract schemas are declared in YAML and reconciled on every boot.
+If you run with PROVISIONING_CONFIG_PATH set, orgs, agents, webhooks, and contract schemas are declared in YAML and reconciled on every boot - see the provisioning runbook for the directory layout.
 Reload changes without a restart via SIGHUP or POST /v1/admin/provisioning/reload (platform key).
 Check current state first:

 curl -s -H "Authorization: Bearer $AGLEDGER_PLATFORM_KEY" "$AGLEDGER_URL/v1/admin/provisioning/status"